Pleistocene: Glacial features

 Pleistocene climate was marked by repeated glacial cycles in which continental glaciers pushed to the 40th parallel in some places.
 It is estimated that, at maximum glacial extent, 30% of the Earth's surface was covered by ice.
 In addition, a zone of permafrost stretched southward from the edge of the glacial sheet, a few hundred kilometres in North America, and several hundred in Eurasia.
 The mean annual temperature at the edge of the ice was -6 °C; at the edge of the permafrost, 0 °C.

 Each glacial advance tied up huge volumes of water in continental ice sheets 1500 to 3000 m thick, resulting in temporary sea-level drops of 100 m or more over the entire surface of the Earth.
 During interglacial times, such as at present, drowned coastlines were common, mitigated by isostatic or other emergent motion of some regions.

 The effects of glaciation were global.
 Antarctica was ice-bound throughout the Pleistocene as well as the preceding Pliocene.
 The Andes were covered in the south by the Patagonian ice cap.
 There were glaciers in New Zealand and Tasmania.
 The current decaying glaciers of Mount Kenya, Mount Kilimanjaro, and the Ruwenzori Range in east and central Africa were larger.
-Glaciers existed in the mountains of Ethiopia and to the west in the Atlas mountains.
+Glaciers existed in the mountains of Ethiopia and to the west in the Atlas Mountains.

 In the northern hemisphere, many glaciers fused into one.
 The Cordilleran Ice Sheet covered the North American northwest; the east was covered by the Laurentide.
 The Fenno-Scandian ice sheet rested on northern Europe, including much of Great Britain; the Alpine ice sheet on the Alps.
 Scattered domes stretched across Siberia and the Arctic shelf.
 The northern seas were ice-covered.

 South of the ice sheets large lakes accumulated because outlets were blocked and the cooler air slowed evaporation.
-When the Laurentide Ice Sheet retreated, north-central North America was totally covered by Lake Agassiz.
+When the Laurentide Ice Sheet retreated, north-central North America was completely covered by Lake Agassiz.
 Over a hundred basins, now dry or nearly so, were overflowing in the North American west.
 Lake Bonneville, for example, stood where Great Salt Lake now does.
 In Eurasia, large lakes developed as a result of the runoff from the glaciers.
 Rivers were larger, had a more copious flow, and were braided.
 African lakes were fuller, apparently from decreased evaporation.
 Deserts, on the other hand, were drier and more extensive.
 Rainfall was lower because of the decreases in oceanic and other evaporation.

-It has been estimated that during the Pleistocene, the East Antarctic Ice Sheet thinned by at least 500 meters, and that thinning since the Last Glacial Maximum is less than 50 meters and probably started after ca 14 ka.
+It has been estimated that during the Pleistocene, the East Antarctic Ice Sheet thinned by at least 500 meters, and that thinning since the Last Glacial Maximum is less than 50 meters and probably started after c.
+14 ka.